cbuchner1/ccminer/README.txt

 >>> Introduction <<<

-This is a CUDA accelerated mining application for use with
+This is a CUDA accelerated mining application which handle :

 HeavyCoin & MjollnirCoin
 FugueCoin